 3. Create ATC run over your custom code package using the SAP_CP_READINESS_REMOTE check variant:

 Remote ATC with SAP Fiori App Custom Code Migration in the Cloud

-Then you have to establish communication from your SAP Cloud Platform ABAP environment instance to your SAP on-premise system using RFC and SAP Cloud Connector.
+Then you have to establish communication from your SAP BTP ABAP environment instance to your SAP on-premise system using RFC and SAP Cloud Connector.
 Finally, you must enable your SAP Fiori App Custom Code Migration in the Cloud to check your SAP on-premise system.
 Use SAP documentation on SAP Help Portal Enable Usage of the Custom Code Migration App.

 The SAP Fiori App Custom Code Migration will run check custom code in your on-premise SAP system using the remote ATC infrastructure with RFC through SAP Cloud Connector: